Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Background

-Before discussing tasks that can be solved by NLP to support participants and initiators of online participation processes and online discussions in general, we want to shed light on challenges in both contexts to better understand how machine learning and NLP can be deployed.
-We will first take a closer look at issues that have been reported for online participation processes in the following.
+Before discussing tasks that can be solved by NLP to support participants and initiators of online participation processes and online discussions in general, we want to first provide the reader with a definition of AI, ML, NLP, Large Language Models and deliberation, and afterwards shed light on challenges in both contexts to better understand how ML and NLP can be deployed.